CHOOSE A TOPIC - that

-Online Catalog is a user-friendly system,
+Online Catalog is a user-friendly system, allowing

-by following directions on the screens.
-Within
+directions on the screens.
+Within the online catalog,

-the online catalog, each individual catalog
+each individual catalog record is interactive,

-by that author, or click on the subject headings,
+books by that author, or click on the subject headings,

-for a list of other books with that same
+for a list of other books with that same subject.

-online catalog permits several types of searches,
+catalog permits several types of searches, including:

-including: author, title, subject, keyword, and
+author, title, subject, keyword, and call number.
+(See

-several advanced searching techniques are offered.
+searching techniques are offered.

 Four search capabilities that you might find especially useful are: